JULIA’S GIFTS by Ellen Gable COMING NOVEMBER 2017

-Tens of thousands of American men had already enlisted to fight in this ‘Great War.’
-The gentlemen that Julia knew had seemed anxious to join, but Julia thanked God that her three brothers were too young to fight.
+Tens of thousands of American men had already enlisted to fight in this “Great War.”
+The gentlemen that Julia knew seemed anxious to join, and Julia thanked God that her three brothers were too young to fight.

-As she approached Lit Brothers department store, the display windows were outlined with colored electric lights.
-Good thing it was Monday because if it were Thursday, the ban on electric lights would mean the windows would be dark.
+She approached Lit Brothers department store, admiring the display windows that were outlined with colored electric lights.
+Julia was thankful that it was Monday.
+If it were Thursday, the ban on electric lights (in support of the war effort) would mean the windows would be dark.

-She stared, transfixed, through the window at the tall display, its shimmery red fabric draped against the back wall, a beautiful solid gold pocket watch perched on top of a cylindrical pedestal.
+Julia stared, transfixed, through the window at the tall display.
+Shimmery red fabric hung from a back wall, a beautiful sterling silver pocket watch lay on top of a cylindrical pedestal.
 Her eyes widened when she saw the price tag: $12.25, almost 20 percent of her annual salary.
 But it was beautiful and every man needed one.
 The price notwithstanding, this would be a perfect gift for her beloved.
 Yes, it was extravagant, especially during wartime.
 Yes, there were less expensive items she could purchase.
 It didn’t matter.
 This was the ideal gift.

 “To my beloved, next line, all my love, Julia.”